Detailed Junior College Planning Timeline

 Junior Year

-• Juniors are encouraged to take their first ACT in late fall / early winter after the PSAT.
-After you take your first ACT compare your results and test-taking experience to the PSAT (taken in Oct.).
-Determine which test (the ACT or SAT) is your “best-test”.
+• Juniors are typically encouraged to try their first ACT usually late October / early December after the PSAT (taken ideally in early to mid-October).
+After you take your first ACT compare your results and test-taking experience to the PSAT.
+Determine which test (the ACT or SAT) is your “best-test” from your Preliminary SAT vs ACT experience.

 • Proceed to create a study plan and a “retake-test-schedule” for your determined best test.

-• Test twice more from your initial test to improve your score.
+• Test at least twice more from your initial test to improve your score.

 • Visit the SAT & ACT Guide on our hls.org website for detailed guidance on this.